Howard County Personal Injury Lawyer

 Causation

 For a personal injury lawsuit to prevail, you must demonstrate that the defendant’s conduct caused the injury.
 To establish this, we must show that the conduct was the “cause in fact” and the “proximate cause.”
 This means that the defendant’s actions directly caused the injury and was a foreseeable possibility.
-Factors such as reasonableness, foreseeability, and direct causation contribute to establishing proximate, or legal, cause.
+Factors such as reasonableness, foreseeability, and direct causation contribute to establishing proximate or legal causes.

 Damages